Doctors Note Logo

 Is it Malignant?
 Why Your Diagnosis is Scary and Medically Approved Next Steps

-Malignant means cancerous cells that grow uncontrollably, can invade nearby tissue, and may spread; it is serious yet often treatable, and your outlook depends on cancer type, stage, grade, and your overall health.
+What does malignant mean?
+Malignant refers to cancerous cells that grow uncontrollably, invade nearby tissue, and may spread (metastasize) to other parts of the body.
+While serious, malignant cancers are often treatable, and your outlook depends on the cancer type, stage, grade, and overall health.

 answer background